Aashishsharma/Learnings/Javascript/Javascript.md

 say();
 ```

-1. Modules always use strict, by default.
-2. Top-level variables and functions from a module are not seen in other scripts.
+1. Top-level variables and functions from a module are not seen in other scripts.
-3. If the same module is imported into multiple other places, its code is executed only the first time
+2. If the same module is imported into multiple other places, its code is executed only the first time
 ```javascript
 // 📁 alert.js
 alert("Module is evaluated!");